noiseprotocol/noise_spec/noise.md

 constructed, for example:

- * It would be easy to modify `Noise_X` or `Noise_IK` to transmit the sender's static public key in cleartext instead of encrypted, by changing `"e, dhes, s, dhss"` to `"e, s, dhes, dhss"`.
+ * It would be easy to modify `Noise_X` or `Noise_IK` to transmit the sender's static public key in cleartext instead of encrypted by changing `"e, dhes, s, dhss"` to `"e, s, dhes, dhss"`.
 Since encrypting more of the handshake is usually better, we're not bothering to name those patterns.

  * In some patterns both initiator and responder have a static key pair, but `"dhss"` is not performed.
 This DH operation could be added to provide more